pullashradha/AddressBook/README.md

 ## Specifications

-The program should handle: | Example Input | Example Output
+The program should ... | Example Input | Example Output
 ----- | ----- | -----
-Spec 1 | Example Input: | Example Output:
+The program should input new contact information from a form and display it on contact_created.cshtml | "Create a New Contact", First Name: Jane, Last Name: Doe, submit form | "You created a Contact", Name: Jane Doe
+The program should list all new created contacts in a list form on contacts.cshtml | "You Created a Contact", Name: Jane Doe | "Address Book - All Contacts", Name: Jane Doe, ...
+Name: Judy Cane
+The program should delete all contacts listed on contacts.cshtml and show contacts_deleted.cshtml when the "Clear Entire Address Book" button is clicked on contacts.cshtml | "Address Book - All Contacts", clicked clear all button | "You deleted all your contacts!"

 ## Future Features